vekatze/neut/book/src/terms.md

 ### Note

-- Functions defined by term-level `define` aren't inlined at compile-time, even if it doesn't contain any recursions.
+- Functions defined by term-level `define` aren't inlined at compile-time, even if they contain no recursion.

 ## `e(e1, ..., en)`